The Ugly Truth About Collagen

 We are true friends of nature and sustainability.
 Sadly, our friend Jen is not, and neither is the selfish, greedy, planet destroying corporation that pays her millions to promote products that are destroying our precious planet.

-We need our planet to keep on living, but through our reckless actions - overfishing, deforestation, overpopulation, consumerism, and global warming - we are destroying the Earth as a home for generations to come.
+We need our planet to keep on living, but through our reckless actions - overfishing, deforestation, overpopulation, consumerism, and global warming - we are destroying the Earth as a home for generations to come. e are true friends of nature and sustainability.
+Sadly, our friend Jen is not, and neither is the selfish, greedy, planet destroying corporation that pays her millions to promote products that are destroying our precious planet.

 The world is ours to love and care for